uthbees/simulation/README.md

+Note: This project is incomplete and doesn't really work in its current state.
+(This was a "learn Rust" project as much as it was an attempt to port the original to a language that easily supports WASM.)

 ### Setting up

 Everything is standard git/Rust, except that the git hooks are stored in the `.githooks` directory.
 Run `git config --local core.hooksPath .githooks` when setting up a new environment.